Bob Joswick

 Robert Leonard Joswick (born January 12, 1946) is an American former professional football player who was a defensive end for two seasons with the Miami Dolphins of the National Football League (NFL) in 1968 and in 1969.
-He played college football for the Tulsa Golden Hurricane and was selected in the 13th round (334) of the 1968 NFL/AFL draft.
+He played college football for the Tulsa Golden Hurricane and was selected in the 13th round (334th overall) of the 1968 NFL/AFL draft.